-She senses your moods, is curious about your day, and has purred her way into your heart.
-Chances are that you chose her because you like Burmese and you expected her to have certain traits that would fit your lifestyle.
-Burmese cats have a beauty all their own, epitomized by their large, rich golden eyes.
+It senses your moods, is curious about your day, and will purr its way into your heart.
+Chances are that you chose it because you like Burmese and you expected it to have certain traits that would fit your lifestyle.
+Burmese cats have a beauty of their own, epitomized by their large, rich golden eyes.
 One look at a Burmese, and it’s hard to look away.
 They are simply hypnotizing.
-Aside from their attractive look, this lively, affectionate breed makes a great pet for families who enjoy an outgoing, inquisitive pet.
+Aside from their attractive looks, this lively, affectionate breed makes a great pet for families who enjoy an outgoing, inquisitive pet.

 Burmese Cat History and Origin

 First American Burmese – Wong Mau and kittens

 Burmese cats share a very rich and interesting history.
 This domestic cat breed has its roots in the Thai-Burma border; however, they were developed in Britain and the United States.